jareer12/comx/README.md

 ## Features

-- Create new C projects with ease
-- Add and manage source code files
-- Compile C projects using simple commands
 - Lightweight and easy to use

 ## Installation

 ComX is currently available as a standalone binary.
 To install it on your system, follow these steps:

-1. Download the latest release from the [ComX GitHub repository](https://github.com/jareer12/comx/releases).
+1. Download the latest release from the [GitHub repository](https://github.com/jareer12/comx/releases).
 2. Extract the `comx` binary file from the downloaded archive.
 3. Copy the `comx` binary to a location in your system's PATH, such as `/usr/local/bin`.